cometbft/cometbft/docs/data-companion/pruning.md

 ```
 retainHeight, err := conn.GetBlockResultsRetainHeight(f.context)
 if err != nil {
     // Do something with the error
 } else {
-// Do something witht the `retainHeight` value
+    // Do something with the `retainHeight` value
 }

 ```